Allen-Pesigan/Apollo/README.md

   ![heatindexchart](https://github.com/Allen-Pesigan/Apollo/assets/168507604/a9a33018-4ff3-45b4-8dd7-ba314fc52461)

 - Caution	(80°F - 90°F): 	Fatigue is possible with prolonged exposure and/or physical activity<p>
-- Extreme Caution	(90°F - 103°F):	Heat stroke, heat cramps, or heat exhaustion possible with prolonged exposure and/or physical activity<p>
+- Extreme Caution	(90°F - 103°F):	Heat stroke, heat cramps, or heat exhaustion is possible with prolonged exposure and/or physical activity<p>
-- Danger	(103°F - 124°F): 	Heat cramps or heat exhaustion likely, and heat stroke possible with prolonged exposure and/or physical activity<p>
+- Danger	(103°F - 124°F): 	Heat cramps or heat exhaustion likely, and heat stroke is possible with prolonged exposure and/or physical activity<p>
-- Extreme Danger	(125°F or higher	): Heat stroke highly likely<p>
+- Extreme Danger	(125°F or higher	): Heat stroke highly likely to happen<p>

 - **Notifying the user**
   <p>Lumina Aperio includes a feature that reminds users to apply or reapply sunscreen and stay hydrated.
 This proactive measure aims to safeguard users from potential risks associated with prolonged exposure to extreme heat and sunlight.</p>